Multi-deck S17 standard. Insurance house edge calculated for 6-deck shoe. Source: Wizard of Odds, Blackjack Apprenticeship.

 Early surrender vs late surrender

-Early surrender (very rare) — You can surrender before the dealer checks for blackjack.
-This is dramatically more powerful because it protects you against dealer blackjack.
-Early surrender reduces the house edge by approximately 0.39% in a 6-deck game.
-It’s so player-favorable that almost no casinos offer it anymore.
+Available before the dealer peeks.
+Protects you against dealer blackjack.
+Reduces house edge by ~0.39% โ so player-favorable that almost no casinos offer it anymore.

 Late surrender is correct in exactly four situations in a standard multi-deck game where the dealer stands on S17: